Plutonium(III) chloride: Plutonium metal processing

-After the americium is oxidized, the americium(III) chloride and molten salt mixture can be separated, leaving a plutonium metal button behind.
+After the americium is oxidized, the americium(III) chloride (AmCl_{3}) and molten salt mixture can be separated, leaving behind a plutonium metal button.

 Molten-salt reactors

-Plutonium(III) chloride is a common nuclear material for use in molten-salt reactors, reactors which use molten salts in which actinides are dissolved as their fuel, such as a mixture of sodium chloride and plutonium(III) chloride.
+Plutonium(III) chloride is a common nuclear material for use in molten-salt reactors, reactors which use molten salts with actinides dissolved in them as their fuel, such as a mixture of sodium chloride and plutonium(III) chloride.
 Molten salts containing chlorides, like plutonium(III) chloride, are often used, as they have low melting points and can dissolve high concentrations of actinides.

-Handling and storage

-As with all plutonium compounds, it is subject to control under the Nuclear Non-Proliferation Treaty.
-Due to the radioactivity of plutonium, all of its compounds, PuCl_{3} included, are warm to the touch.
-Such contact is not recommended, since touching the material may result in serious injury.
-Due to plutonium(III) chloride's high hygroscopicity, it must be kept in an controlled, dehumidified atmosphere.